justinstarks3/WNBA-2026-Draft-Analytics-SQL/README.md

 ## Overview
 This project analyzes WNBA draft prospects using a combination of raw player statistics and derived performance metrics to create a structured prospect board with archetypes, draft scores, and draft grades.

 The purpose of this project is not to predict the draft with certainty, but to demonstrate strong SQL fundamentals, feature engineering, and analytical thinking in a sports analytics context.
 This repository is intended as a portfolio project showcasing data modeling and querying skills.
+This is not meant to be used or sold sport agencies or WNBA teams.

 ---